Edulves/Edulves/README.md

 # 💼 Professional Experience

-**3 years of experience in the commercial sector**, applying programming to improve operational efficiency and decision-making and **2.5 year of experience as a backend developer** working wih .NET.
+**3 years of experience in the commercial sector**, applying programming to improve operational efficiency and decision-making, and **2.5 year of experience as a backend developer** working wih .NET.

 Key contributions: